 The Flashforge Dreamer is versatile when it comes to materials with support for PLA, ABS, limonene-dissolvable support material, nylon, HIPS, Flex, T-glass, woodFill, copperFill, and brassFill.
 Filament diameter sticks to the standard 1.75 mm with support for third-party filament spools.

-Filament sits inside purpose-designed spool berths (or holders) inside the chamber, which Flashforge argues keeps the filament at a higher temperature thus prolonging the lifespan of the material by removing moisture but is primarily a space saving feature.
+Filament sits inside purpose-designed spool berths (or holders) inside the chamber, which Flashforge argues keeps the filament at a higher temperature thus prolonging the lifespan of the material by removing moisture but is primarily a space saving characteristic.

 However, the size of the berths means cartridges are limited to the 0.6 kg variety.
 Fortunately, the side hatches mean you can also use 1 kg or larger spools by seating them to the sides of the printer.